Starting Piano Lessons

 - Do you have a space away from distractions and noise where you can spend quality time practising the piano?

 - Are you in a mentally and/or physically demanding job or study programme?
 It's worth asking yourself if you have enough energy left at the end of a long day for lessons AND practice sessions.
-Based on the times given, that's approximately 2.5 hours extra that you need to find per week.
+Based on the times given, that's a minimum of 2.5 hours extra that you need to find per week.
+This time is non-negotiable with yourself if you want to see any results, so make sure you're absolutely honest about it.

 - Following on from this, are you in an unpredictable job that will have you cancelling your piano lesson on a regular basis?
 Some of my keenest students have included a doctor, a head of marketing, a cabinet office employee, a record label boss and a travelling photographer who were all very committed to learning, but whose work was very demanding and continually required them to stay late or change schedules.
 Unfortunately something had to give and it was their piano lessons.
 So it's essential to be honest and realistic with yourself about this side of learning the piano.